Th3ThirdMan/music-quiz/README.md

     <br>

       The project was well supported via various channels within the Slack application.
 There was a lot of information posted up on the myriad of difficulties that arose throughout the project.
 Suffice to say, this was a great help in understanding issues and also a good opportunity to ask some questions of my own.
 The support and knowledge offered in these channels was a very valuable resource and helped massively to aid project completion.

-      Indubitably, notable mentions must also be offered in respect to the advice imparted by the sagely Chris Quinn.
-He was constructive and knowledgeable when it came to pointing me in the right direction and offering up advice on areas that proved troublesome.
-Thanks Chris.

-      I also want to offer up a word of thanks to David Bowers, the Slack Support Supremo.
-His advice towards the latter part of the project proved the elixir to get things where they needed to be for submission.
-His Super Solutions avatar is definitely a fitting one.
-The speed at which this guy works is extraordinary!
-His advice was brilliant to say the least, and his ability to explain concepts to lesser mortals in such a rudimentary fashion is a skill very few can master.
-Thanks David.

     <br>

     ## Content & Media